DataDog/integrations-core/docs/dev/create_a_tile.md

 ## Open a pull request

-Push up your feature branch and open a pull request that contains your integration tile's asset files (including images) in the [`marketplace`][18] or [`integrations-extras`][number] repository.
+Push up your feature branch and open a pull request that contains your integration tile's asset files (including images) in the [`marketplace`][18] or [`integrations-extras`][26] repository.
 After you've created your pull request, automatic checks will run to verify that your pull request is in good shape and contains all the required content to be updated.

 ## Review process